CaptainUnknown/Raffle-System/README.md

 <img src="https://i.imgur.com/2cfS300.png" alt="Raffle Cards" style="width:600px;"/>

-# Whoodoop Labs Raffle Site 🎟️
+# A Cross Chain Raffle System 🎟️

 This repository contains the source code for an ERC721 raffle system website built using ReactJS.
 The system allows users to participate in raffles using either ERC20 Tokens or Eth.

-Whoopsie Doopsies is a collection with a total volume of over 800 ETH.
-As part of their 2023 Roadmap, they planned to develop a Raffle System similar to the one that Metawin.com has been dominating with, in the space for years.
-My task was to develop a system that automates the management of raffles while minimizing network costs and providing the same level of utility as the competitor.
+This site & all the supported systems facilitated over 100k ticket purchases.

 Metawin.com utilizes on-chain random number generation through ChainLink Upkeep, which incurs significant network fees and increases operational costs per raffle.
 However, the Smart Contract for this site actually uses an off-chain random number provided upon invocation.